jkrakowi/CppCheatSheet/README.md

 ## License

 Code published in this repository is under **Beerware** license.
-You are hereby granted free to do whatever you want with published code snippets and software under one condition: if you would meet the author of example you found useful, you can buy her/him a beer in return.
+You are free to do whatever you want with published code snippets and software under one condition: if you would meet the author of example you found useful, you can buy her/him a beer in return.